Frequently Asked Questions

 What courses will I have to pay for and how much are they?

-All of our externally-certificated courses require a fee although these cost less than if you took the course outside of the Students' Union.
+All of our externally-certified courses require a fee although these cost less than if you took the course outside of the Cardiff University or the Students' Union.

 Find out more about these courses here, if you have questions about external courses you can email John Steele